 Conversely, injury prevention efforts targeting improving the functional strength of the feet, achieving low-impact running and helping you build more stable mechanics should involve the use of wide, flexible minimalist running shoes.
 This is because the barefoot-configured design encourages physical and mechanical engagements that increase the efficiency of the feet in holding your stride mechanics more stable and preventing increases in impacts from spreading out onto the rest of the leg.

 The study also found that the runners with greater arch mobility had reduced components of the vertical ground reaction force and loading rates which in turn reduced the need for greater compliance at other lower extremity joints, such as the knee as compared with runners with greater arch rigidity (i.e less arch mobility).
-Again, this means that when the arches have better mobility during running, impact may be less pronounced which may reduce mechanical strain because there may be less vigorous impact attenuation response on multiple sites of the leg.
+Again, this means that when the arches have better mobility during running, impact is less pronounced which reduces mechanical strain because there’s less vigorous impact attenuation response on multiple sites of the leg.

-These findings are an obvious proof of concept that running in minimalist running shoes may actually decrease injurious conditions in a way that sustains by encouraging mechanical outputs that are good for minimizing competing forces while having more influence on strengthening the feet as compared with most conventional running shoes.
+These findings are an obvious proof of concept that running in minimalist running shoes decrease injurious conditions by encouraging mechanical outputs that are optimal for reducing competing forces while having more influence on strengthening the feet as compared with most conventional running shoes.

 If you’ve enjoyed this article, you’ll love my content over at my YouTube channel, here, where I go into more detail about the evidenced-based facts on the performance and injury preventative advantages of forefoot running vs heel strike running.

 Nachbauer, W; Nigg, BM: Effects of arch height of the foot on ground reaction forces in running.
 Med.
 Sci.
 Sports Exercise 24:1264–1269, 1992.